ancuongnguyen07/AdvancedNetworking/environment.md

   image](https://mac.getutm.app/gallery/ubuntu-20-04) provided in UTM gallery, that you can install.

+After installing the virtual machine, you should install the actual operating system from an ISO image.
+We have used [Ubuntu 24.04](https://ubuntu.com/download) desktop.
+Note that the Ubuntu 24.04 desktop version is not available for ARM-based Mac, so Mac users should rather find the ARM-based version of Ubuntu 24.04 server, and then after booting the server installation, separately install Ubuntu desktop tools with `apt`, and then reboot again the virtual machine:

+    sudo apt install ubuntu-desktop
+    sudo reboot

+Note, that the above is not needed, if you use UTM that provides a separate image in its gallery.

-After installing the virtual machine software, and operating system image, you should be able to install and use the needed networking tools, according to the instructions in this chapter.
+As the next step, you install and use the needed networking tools, according to the instructions in this chapter.

 If you are using Windows, you should note that Windows Subsystem for Linux does not work (at least very easily) with mininet and other networking tools used on